 Mastering the Product Owner Stances

-This 3-day Professional Product Owner - Advanced (PSPO-A) course focuses on helping experienced practitioners expand their ability to establish a solid vision, validate their hypotheses, and ultimately deliver more value to their stakeholders.
+This Professional Product Owner - Advanced (PSPO-A) course focuses on helping experienced practitioners expand their ability to establish a solid vision, validate their hypotheses, and ultimately deliver more value to their stakeholders.
 The PSPO-A course is intended for Product Owners who are looking to grow their knowledge and abilities.

 The course goes beyond the topics explored in the Professional Scrum Product Owner (PSPO) class by deepening the attendee's understanding of the role through the exploration of the many stances of a professional Product Owner.
 This course is an interactive, experiential workshop where attendees explore topics through a series of exercises and discussions.
-Students should have at least one year of Product Owner experience and a practical knowledge of Scrum in order to participate in and benefit from these exercises.
-Having previously taken the PSPO class is recommended, but not required.
+Students should have at least one year of Product Owner experience and practical knowledge of Scrum in order to participate in and benefit from these exercises.
+Having previously taken the PSPO class is recommended but not required.

 The course also includes a free attempt at the globally recognized Professional Scrum Product Owner II certification exam (PSPO II).

 The Product Owner’s role is multifaceted, requiring the practitioner to engage in behaviors and adopt mindsets beyond the core of Agility and the Scrum Framework.
 This course surfaces these behaviors by challenging the student to adopt several different Product Owner stances: